codesnail/CARND-VehicleDetection/README.md

 ![alt text][image7]
 ![alt text][image8]

 I first used a plain Linear SVM classifier, but it was producing a lot of false positives.
-I then did negative sample mining to extract false positives from a few frames of the test video and fed them as non-car training examples.
+I had to do significant negative sample mining to extract false positives from a few frames of the test video and fed them as non-car training examples.
 I had to repeat this train/test cycle a number of times and feed false positives from one cycle to the next.
-This led me to consider AdaBoost.
-It uses an ensemble of weak classifiers, where the misclassified samples from one classifier are assigned a higher weight to train the next classifier.
-I used Linear SVM as the base classifier for AdaBoost, and with good results on the test video, I settled on this choice.
+This led me to consider AdaBoost, since it uses an ensemble of weak classifiers, where the misclassified samples from one classifier are assigned a higher weight to train the next classifier.
+I used Linear SVM as the base classifier for AdaBoost, and with good results on the test video.

 ---